saquantum/summer_project/README.md

-# Summer project front-end
+# Summer Project Front-end

 This is the front-end of the summer project.
-You  can run the project through the following steps.
+You can run the project by following these steps:

 ## Project Setup